Fun exercises for compound words can make learning about compound words enjoyable, and improve your students' vocabulary.

 - under - underfoot underground underpass understand underwater

 Another of the fun exercises for compound words would be matching games.
-There are sights online where the words are ready to be printed out on heavy paper and made into matching games.
+Download the page below, print it out on heavy paper, and cut out the words to make a matching game.

 - Super Teacher Worksheets has worksheets for all levels.
 These are ready to print out and use.
 One is a cut and paste activity.